JuMe87/meet/README.md

 -  so that I'm not overwhelmed with the amount of events.

 **Gherkin description**:
--  GIVEN the user hasn't specified a number of events he wants to see
+-  Given the user hasn't specified a number of events he wants to see
--  WHEN using the app
+-  When using the app
--  THEN the user should see 32 events by default.
+-  Then the user should see 32 events by default.

 ### SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE